flaneur2020/flaneur2020.github.io/exercises/rust/webgpu-matmul-bench/README.md

 - [x] revise the segmem interface to allow reuse the buffer
 - [x] add flops estimation
 - [x] add my shader into wgpu-mm and view the benchmark result
+- [ ] compare the correctness with a vanilla matmul
 - [ ] learn wgpu-mm's sgemm_5: 2D block tiling